gkarlos/mcrl2-perf/README.md

 # mcrl2-perf
-Analyzing the performane of mCRL2
+Measuring the performance of mCRL2